 You can bake either marinated tempeh, or plain tempeh that has been brushed with oil.
 I find lining the baking sheets with parchment paper is essential to prevent sticking.

 The advantages of baked tempeh are that it uses less oil than frying, and you don't need to babysit it as much.
-It typically takes only around 20 minutes for perfectly crisp baked tempeh.
+It typically takes only around 20 minutes for perfectly crisp, golden brown baked tempeh.

 Fried tempeh is great because it's quick, easy, and flavourful.
 It's as simple as heating some oil in a heavy-bottomed skillet and frying the tempeh until browned and crispy on all sides.
 Be warned though, tempeh tends to suck up a LOT of oil - not just a tablespoon or two - when you pan fry it.

 My favourite way to make fried tempeh is to pan fry it unseasoned, and then add the sauce and seasoning AFTER it has been fried.
 I find that this allows more of the sauce (and therefore flavour) to cling to the surface of the tempeh.

-I use this technique in my Tempeh Teriyaki recipe.
+I use this technique in my Tempeh Teriyaki recipe, but it's also delicious with peanut sauce or your favourite sauce.

 Since tempeh is made of whole soybeans that have been pressed together, you can crumble a block of tempeh apart with your hands to replicate the "meaty" texture of ground beef.